 INOCULATION AND LICENSING: All pet owners must submit a current immunization record from a licensed veterinarian.
 The record is to be recertified at the time the pet owner is recertified for eligibility and

-Proof of immunization must be provided at time of registration unless:
+Proof of immunization must be provided at the time of registration unless:

-- The pet is to young to immunize at the time of registration
+- The pet is too young to immunize at the time of registration

 - The pet owner must make sure that the pet is immunized within four months after birth

 - Documentation is provided from a licensed veterinarian, as to the reason(s) for nonimmunization of pet.